Obama tees off on successor in withering convention speech, as Trump challenges his support for Biden

 "HE SPIED ON MY CAMPAIGN, AND GOT CAUGHT," the president tweeted midway through Obama's speech.

 Trump has repeatedly alleged that during the 2016 campaign – when Obama was still in the White House – Democratic partisans within the Justice Department and the FBI abused their powers to investigate members of his campaign and undermine his presidency.
-Although the Department of Justice watchdog's report found 'significant' FBI errors in the Russia investigation, it did not find evidence of bias or spying.
+Although the Department of Justice watchdog's report found 'significant' FBI errors in the Russia investigation, it did not find evidence of bias.

 A few minutes later, the president tweeted “WHY DID HE REFUSE TO ENDORSE SLOW JOE UNTIL IT WAS ALL OVER, AND EVEN THEN WAS VERY LATE?
 WHY DID HE TRY TO GET HIM NOT TO RUN?”

+Trump was referring to reports that Obama tried to disuade Biden from launching another White House run.

-Obama made clear at the start of the 2020 Democratic presidential primaries that he would remain neutral until one of the contenders in a field that last summer topped two-dozen had won the nomination.
+The former president also made clear at the start of the 2020 Democratic presidential primaries that he would remain neutral until one of the contenders in a primary field that last summer topped two-dozen had won the nomination.
 But his presence for months on the sidelines nevertheless fueled GOP claims that he was uneasy about Biden.

 The former president endorsed Biden soon after Sen. Bernie Sanders of Vermont, the last remaining primary rival, ended his campaign in April and endorsed the former vice president.